intelie/live-agent/README.md

 done

 # 6- Implement the features you need on your modules and add them to settings.json
-# Use the command `check-live-features` to validate the settings
+# Use the command `validate-settings` to validate the settings
-$ check-live-features --settings=settings.json
+$ validate-settings --settings=settings.json

 # 7- Execute the agent
 $ agent-control console --settings=settings.json